Ashrafur93/really_love_running/README.md

 ## Credits

 - [Microsoft Copilot](https://copilot.microsoft.com/) was used for AI tech support.
+- The wireframes were built using [Balsamiq](https://balsamiq.com/).
 - [Remaker](https://remaker.ai/face-swap-free/) and [Fotor](https://www.fotor.com/apps/swapper/) were used to create face-swapped images.
-- README documentation ideas and content were from DarrachBarneveld's project, [CoolCoders-PP4](https://github.com/DarrachBarneveld/CoolCoders-PP4).
+- README documentation ideas and content were from [Code Institute's template](https://github.com/Code-Institute-Org/html-css-project/blob/main/full-stack-capstone-readme.md) and DarrachBarneveld's project, [CoolCoders-PP4](https://github.com/DarrachBarneveld/CoolCoders-PP4).

 - Testing and validation was done using the following:
   - [Google Lighthouse](https://developer.chrome.com/docs/lighthouse/overview)